 Rats with Heavy Drinking Genes ‘Preferred Alcohol to Water’

-Why did it take several decades to breed rats that were hardcore drinkers?
+It actually took several decades to breed rats that were hardcore drinkers.
 Like most humans, rats tend to know when enough is enough.
 But enough breeding and re-breeding of the rats “yielded a line of rats that compulsively drank to excess, preferred alcohol to water, drank to maintain intoxication, performed tasks to receive alcohol and showed signs of withdrawal if alcohol was not present,” according to the news release.

 “It’s not one gene, one problem,” Muir said in the news release.
 “This trait is controlled by vast numbers of genes and networks.
 This probably dashes water on the idea of treating alcoholism with a single pill.”

-In fact, previous research on mice already has shown that alcoholism is controlled by gene networks.
-Reporting on a study in Molecular Psychiatry in 2014 by researchers at the University of Texas at Austin, Healthline News reported, “certain genes cluster together inside the brain, much like drinking buddies of all types gather around the bar.
+In fact, previous research on mice has shown that alcoholism is controlled by entire networks of genes—not just one gene, gene regulator, or gene coding region.
+A University of Texas study found that “certain genes cluster together inside the brain, much like drinking buddies of all types gather around the bar.
 It’s an important discovery, because it goes beyond simply identifying genes known to exist among drinkers to show how they conspire to create disease and dependence.”3

 Written by David Heitz